denis23x/takabase-api/README.md

 Processes

-> Don't use this use docker instead
+> Don't use NPM use docker instead

-- `start:dev` local dev server http://localhost:4400
-- `start:deploy` deploy
-- `start:debug` local dev server with code inspection enabled for debugging

 Builds